PsiLynx/PsiKit/docs/usage.md

 is completely okay, they are only used to log additional information about how long things took.

-5. during stop, call `Logger.end()` so it can clean things up.
+5. During stop, call `Logger.end()` so it can clean things up.

 ### Other Methods
-in addition to the methods listed above, here are the most common ways you will interact Psi Kit
+In addition to the methods listed above, here are the most common ways you will interact Psi Kit
 ___
 > `Logger.recordOutput(String key, T value)`

-where T is any primitive, String, Enum, `LoggedMechanism2D`, or a class that implements `WPISerializable` or `StructSerializable`, or a 1-2D array of those types.
+Where T is any primitive, String, Enum, `LoggedMechanism2D`, or a class that implements `WPISerializable` or `StructSerializable`, or a 1-2D array of those types.
 This is how you make data available to advantage scope. data structures like `Pose2d` implement `StructSerializable`, so you can automatically use them.
 This method must be called once per loop for the data to stay on advantageScope.
-The logger has a concept of tables and subtables, and `key` is split on `/` characters, and the pieces are used as subtables. for instance, if you log `a` to `Foo/Bar` and `b` to `Foo/Baz`, you will see
+The logger has a concept of tables and subtables, and `key` is split on `"/"` characters, and the pieces are used as subtables. for instance, if you log `a` to `Foo/Bar` and `b` to `Foo/Baz`, you will see
 ```
 Foo
 ├─ Bar   a
 └─ Baz   b
 ```
-it is recommended to log things in the same file in the same parent table, using the class name, for instance.
+It is recommended to log things in the same file in the same parent table, using the class name, for instance.
 ___
 > `Logger.getTimestamp()`

-returns the current time in seconds since `Logger.start()` was called. currently just uses `System.nanoTime()`, but in the future, using that function as your time source will be very important in order to properly replay data.
+Returns the current time in seconds since `Logger.start()` was called.
+Currently just uses `System.nanoTime()`, but in the future, using that function as your time source will be very important in order to properly replay data.
 ___
 > Classes such as `Pose2d` and `LoggedMechanism2d`

-most classes referenced in the advantage scope docs are available in Psi Kit, ones that are part of WPI are in `psikit.wpi.*`.
+Most classes referenced in the advantage scope docs are available in Psi Kit, ones that are part of WPI are in `psikit.wpi.*`.
 ___